William Smithers: Film and television

-In 1981 and from 1984–1989, he played oil baron Jeremy Wendell on the prime-time soap opera Dallas.
+In 1981 and from 1984 to 1989, he played oil baron Jeremy Wendell on the prime-time soap opera Dallas.

 Smithers vs. MGM

 As the plaintiff in Smithers vs. MGM, despite being threatened with blacklisting should he pursue the matter, he sued the multimillion-dollar corporation to protect his contractual rights with regard to star billing in the 1976 television series Executive Suite.
 In so doing, he won a case that was appealed as far as the California Supreme Court, and is now taught in entertainment law courses.

 Later life

-He now lives in Santa Barbara, California, with his wife, acting teacher Lorrie Hull Smithers (author of Strasberg's Method: As Taught by Lorrie Hull, and with him as co-producer of the acting-training DVD The Method).
-From 2003–2005, he created, produced and directed the Santa Barbara Theatre of the Air for KCSB radio, broadcasting works of classic and contemporary playwrights.
+He lived in Santa Barbara, California, with his wife, acting teacher S. Loraine Boos Hull, known as Lorrie Hull Smithers (August 5, 1928 - January 10, 2022).

+She authored Strasberg's Method: As Taught by Lorrie Hull.
+With Smithers, she co-produced an acting-training DVD The Method).

+From 2003 to 2005, he created, produced and directed the Santa Barbara Theatre of the Air for KCSB radio, broadcasting works of classic and contemporary playwrights.

-From 2010 to 2013, the couple were co-hosts and co-producers of the Santa Barbara Channels (now TV Santa Barbara) television interview program "Just Between Us!"
-Seven episodes of this program were named finalists for the 2011, 2012 and 2013 WAVE (Western Access Video Excellence) Awards – the most nominations of the kind for a similar period in that station's history.
-Several dozen of the program's episodes are available on Vimeo.
+From 2010 to 2013, he and his wife were co-hosts and co-producers of the Santa Barbara Channels (now TV Santa Barbara) television interview program Just Between Us!
+Seven episodes of this program were named finalists for the 2011, 2012 and 2013 WAVE (Western Access Video Excellence) Awards.

 In 2010 and 2011, Smithers served on the Board of Directors of TV Santa Barbara.
 In December 2015, he was appointed by the Santa Barbara City Council to the city's Arts Advisory Committee.